Kelsidavis/echomind/readme.md

 * Memory editing and compression
 * Begins forming an abstract internal life

+### Stage 6: Internal Dialogue & Self-Narration

+* Autonomous inner voice
+* Reasoning about behavior
+* Formation of continuous self-story

-> “EchoMind no longer just remembers.
-It imagines.”
+> “EchoMind no longer just imagines.
+It *understands* why it imagines.”